Peter Wall (British Army officer): High command

 On 24 June 2011, it was reported that Wall, who had publicly questioned Prime Minister David Cameron's handling of the conflict in Afghanistan, would – in a major defence reorganisation that would also affect the other service chiefs – lose his position on the Defence Board, the highest non-ministerial Ministry of Defence committee, which makes decision on all aspects of military policy.
 The changes took effect on 1 November 2011.

-Amidst ministerial, media and political pressure from both sides of the House, Wall told an army magazine in April 2014 that lifting the ban on women serving in combat units was "something we need to be considering seriously".
+Amidst ministerial, media and political pressure from both sides of the House, Wall told an army magazine in April 2014 that lifting the ban on women serving in combat units was "something we need to be considering seriously."
 It came to light that, under European law, the policy of preventing female soldiers from applying for certain jobs in the army was to be reviewed by 2018, and that the US, Australia, Canada, France, Germany, Holland, Denmark, Norway and Israel all allowed women to serve in combat units.
 The Times had reported that his main motivation for changing this rule was showing potential female recruits that the army was an equal opportunities employer:

 Wall was appointed Colonel Commandant of the Royal Electrical and Mechanical Engineers in 2002, and Colonel Commandant of the Corps of Royal Engineers in November 2003.
 He was appointed a Knight Grand Cross of the Order of the Bath in the 2013 Birthday Honours.
 From April 2012 until August 2016 Wall served as the Colonel Commandant of the Brigade of Gurkhas.
+He was elected an Honorary Fellow of the Royal Academy of Engineering in 2013.

 Since leaving the army, Wall co-founded and is Chief Executive of a leadership and change consultancy, Amicus Limited.